 - Wellington Real Estate Market

 Darek Homel is the Broker-Owner of Landmark Signature Realty LLC (License BK3416208), a licensed Florida flat-fee hybrid brokerage serving Palm Beach, Broward, and Miami-Dade counties.
 He holds designations as a Certified International Property Specialist (CIPS), Certified Luxury Home Marketing Specialist Guild Member (CLHMS Guild), Certified Negotiation Consultant (CNC), Seller Representative Specialist (SRS), Accredited Buyer's Representative (ABR), and Short Sales and Foreclosure Resource (SFR).
-Data cited from Florida Office of Insurance Regulation approved rate filings, Citizens Property Insurance Corporation press releases, and Freddie Mac Primary Mortgage Market Survey (May 7, 2026).
+Data cited from Florida Office of Insurance Regulation approved rate filings, Citizens Property Insurance Corporation, Live Insurance News and InsuranceNewsNet reporting on the approved 2026 county figures, and Freddie Mac Primary Mortgage Market Survey.